pu2clr/PIC16F/projects/14-GAS_SENSOR/README.md

 3. [References](#references)

+**ATTENTION:** This experiment is solely intended to demonstrate the interfacing of an MQ series gas sensor with PIC microcontrollers.
+The gas concentration values and thresholds used in the example programs have been arbitrarily set to illustrate high, medium, or low gas concentration levels.
+However, it is crucial to emphasize that these values may not accurately reflect the real concentrations that pose a health risk.
+Therefore, if you plan to use the examples provided, it is strongly recommended to consult the gas sensor's Datasheet.
+This is essential to ascertain the exact values that define dangerous, tolerable, or low gas concentrations.

 ## How MQ Series Gas Sensors Work

 MQ series gas sensors are a type of metal oxide semiconductor (MOS) gas sensor.
 They work by detecting changes in the conductivity of a metal oxide semiconductor layer when exposed to certain gases.